NEW SCAM ALERT DECEMBER 18 2015: Click here most recent scams

-View Current Phishing Scams Here Identity theft is a growing concern for many members.
-Fraud continues to rise with an alarming increase in amount of losses reported by victims each year.
-Follow the helpful instructions below to help protect your identity.
+Identity theft and fraud is a growing concern for many members.
+Follow the helpful instructions below to help protect yourself and your identity.

-What is Phishing, and how can I protect myself?
-Phishing is a method of identity theft.
-Typcially a scam artist creates a website that seems to respresent a legitimate copy such as Community First Credit Union.
-The scam artist then sends you an email or the link to the fraudulent website they created.
-Visitors to the fraudulent site are prompted to enter personal information such as an account number.
+What is Phishing, and how can I protect myself” A scam artist creates a website that seems to be a legitimate copy of a real website.
+The scam artist then sends you an email or link to the fraudulent website and prompts you to enter personal information such as an account number.
 The criminals then use the personal information for their own purposes, or sell the information to other criminal parties.
-Even though these emails look convincing there are ways to protect yourself.

-Community First Credit Union will never ask you to provide your financial information via an email.
-Community First already has all of your financial information on record.
+Community First will never ask you to provide your financial information via an email; we already have all of your financial information on record.

-Contact the Community First Call Center or visit any branch location if you receive an email that appears suspicious or a phone call or voice mail requesting you to provide information about your account.
-Don't devulge any information unless you are absolutely certain the contact was initiated by a legitamate representative of Community First Credit Union.
+Contact the Community First Call Center if you receive an email that appears suspicious or a phone call requesting you to provide information about your account.

-If you're clicking on a link to take you to our PC Home Banking website, make sure this website shows the security picture you selected.
+If you're clicking on a link to take you to our Online Banking website, make sure this website shows the security picture you selected.
 If you do not see your security picture close the window you are viewing and contact our Call Center and a representative will assist you.

-What is Vhishing, and how can I protect myself?
-Vhishing is a voice mail scam where a hacker sends you a text message.
-These phone call/text messages will ask you to call a number to verify your account information.
-To protect you from voice mail attacks remember the following.
+What is Vhishing, and how can I protect myself” Vhishing is a voice mail scam where a hacker sends you a message asking you to call a number to verify your account information.

-Community First Credit Union will never leave you a text message asking for your to verify your account information via a text message or a voice mail recording.
+Community First Credit Union will never leave you a text or voice message asking for your to verify your account information.

-If you receive a phone call, text message, or voicemail message requesting personal information and are not positive the call originated from a representative of Community First Credit Union please contact our Call Center.
+If you receive a call or text requesting personal information and are not positive the call originated from a representative of Community First Credit Union please contact our Call Center.